LifeIsStrange/GNUmakefile/README.md

 # GNUmakefile

-This aim of this project is to enjoy the powerful of plain [GNU Makefile](https://www.gnu.org/software/make/).
+This aim of this project is to enjoy the power of plain [GNU Makefile](https://www.gnu.org/software/make/).
 It is a personal attempt to satisfy every needs when compiling a project.

 This project is intended to better understand the limits of [GNU Makefile](https://www.gnu.org/software/make/) and the needs to have tools like [CMake](https://www.cmake.org/) or [GNU autotools](https://www.gnu.org/software/automake/).